Laycon-devs/css_boxing_assignment_300L_web_dev/README.md

 # CSS Boxing Assignment - Web Development (300L)
+## MATRIC: 2782
-## (MATRIC: 2782 - NAME: BOLAJI OLALEKAN OLAMIDE)
+## NAME: BOLAJI OLALEKAN OLAMIDE

 # Overview
 In this assignment, I explore the concept of "boxing" in CSS.
 This includes the CSS box model, layout, margins, padding, and borders.
 The goal is to understand how elements are positioned and styled in a webpage layout.
-I create a simple web page using HTML and CSS, demonstrating your understanding of these concepts.
+I create a simple web page using HTML and CSS, demonstrating my understanding of these concepts.

 # Learning Objectives
 By completing this assignment, I :